 Source: Processed data, 2020

-Table 9 represents the output and it can be seen that the significance value of independent variable is more than 0,05.
-As a result, it can be summed up that there is no heteroscedasticity problem in the regression model.
+The outputs are shown in table 9 and it is quite obvious that the significance value of independent variable is greater than 0,05.
+Therefore, it is concluded that no heteroscedasticity problem was detected in the regression model.

 Hypothesis Test (t-Test)

-The foundation of t-test statistic is to test how far the effect of an independent/explanatory variable individually in explaining the variations of dependent variable (Ghozali, 2013).
+The foundation of t-test statistic is to evaluate the individual effect of independent or explanatory factors in explaining the differences of dependent variables (Ghozali, 2013).

-The Hypotheses for this research are:
+The proposed hypotheses are:

-H0: There is no effect of organizational culture to the financial reporting quality.
+H0: Organizational culture has no effect on the quality of financial reporting.

-Ha: There is an effect of organizational culture to the financial reporting quality.
+Ha: Organizational culture has an effect on the quality of financial reporting.

-To test the significance, compare the probability value (P value or significance) with 0,05 significance level.
-The bases for decision making are as follows:
+The significance, was tested by comparing the probability value (P value or significance) with 0,05 significance level.
+The bases for decision making are reported as follows:

-If the probability (significance) variable is bigger than 0,05, Ha is rejected.
+Supposing the probability (significance) variable is bigger than 0,05, Ha is rejected.

-If the probability (significance) variable is less than 0,05, Ha is accepted.
+Assuming the probability (significance) variable is less than 0,05, Ha is accepted.

-Subsequent is the partial testing table:
+Subsequently, the partial testing is shown in table 10:

-Table 10.
-The Results of Hypothesis Testing (t-test)
+Table 10: The Results from Hypothesis Testing (t-test)